GeorgeSG/lovelace-time-picker-card/README.md

 ## Overview

-This is a Time Picker card for [Home Assistant](https://www.home-assistant.io/)'s [Lovelace UI](https://www.home-assistant.io/lovelace).
+This is a Time Picker Card for [Home Assistant](https://www.home-assistant.io/)'s [Lovelace UI](https://www.home-assistant.io/lovelace).

 Requires an [Input Datetime](https://www.home-assistant.io/integrations/input_datetime/) that has time (`has_time: true`).